 The IMPAACT Network resulted from the merger of two predecessor networks: the Pediatric AIDS Clinical Trials Group and the perinatal scientific working group of the HIV Prevention Trials Network.
-It is co-funded by the NICHD Maternal and Pediatric Infectious Disease Branch (MPIDB) and the National Institute of Allergy and Infectious Diseases, and receives funding from other NIH institutes, including the National Institute of Mental Health.
+It is co-funded by the NICHD Maternal and Pediatric Infectious Disease Branch and the National Institute of Allergy and Infectious Diseases, and receives funding from other NIH institutes, including the National Institute of Mental Health.

 The IMPAACT Network conducts clinical trials of HIV/AIDS therapy, prevention, and potential remission/cure in maternal, pediatric, and adolescent patients.
 Current network studies include the following:

-- A clinical trial to determine whether women with CD4 counts above the country threshold for initiation of antiretroviral therapy should continue or discontinue ARV therapy after pregnancy
+- A clinical trial to determine whether women with CD4 counts above the country threshold for initiation of antiretroviral (ARV) therapy should continue or discontinue ARV therapy after pregnancy

 - A study of the pharmacokinetics and safety of ARV drugs in pregnant HIV-infected women

-- Several pharmacokinetic studies to evaluate interactions between ARV drugs and anti-malarial medications, anti-tuberculosis medications, and psychiatric medications
+- Several pharmacokinetic studies to evaluate interactions between ARV drugs and anti-malarial medications, anti-tuberculosis (TB) medications, and psychiatric medications

 - Studies to evaluate the pharmacokinetics and safety of drugs to treat complications of HIV or its treatment, including atorvastatin to treat hyperlipidemia associated with ARV drugs and alendronate to treat low bone mineral density in infected children